Reading Time: 5 minutes

 • Final chargeable gain = (730/1825) x £100,000 = £40,000

-Top-slicing relief is the next consideration, which can further lower the tax payable on the residual taxable profit.
+Top-slicing relief is the next consideration, which can further lower the tax payable on the remaining chargeable gain.

 Offshore Investment Bonds and Top-Slicing Relief

-Top-slicing relief is available to taxpayers exposed to higher or additional rate tax bands after adding the chargeable gain to their other income – i.e. liable to pay income tax at 40% or 45% based on an annual income of over £50,271 or £150,000.
+Top-slicing relief is available to taxpayers who are subject to higher or additional rate tax bands after adding the chargeable gain to their other income.
+UK taxpayers are liable to pay income tax at 40% or 45% once their taxable annual income exceeds £50,270 or £125,140.

 Example of Top-Slicing Relief

-• That gain is added to the total income earned by the policyholder in each tax year to decide whether they would be exposed to an additional tax liability.
+• That gain is added to the policyholder’s total income for each tax year to determine whether they are subject to an additional tax liability.

-• The exact tax payable will depend on the investor’s tax bracket and their other earnings – but will often mean avoiding paying a much higher tax liability on the gain than if it were declared as one lump sum return within one tax period.
+• The exact tax payable will depend on the investor’s tax bracket and other earnings, but it will often mean avoiding a much higher tax liability on the gain than if it were declared as a single lump-sum return within one tax period.

-For this example, we will return to our investor, purchasing an offshore investment bond for £150,000 and achieving a gain of £100,000, reduced to £40,000 after applying time apportionment relief.
+For this example, we return to our investor, who purchases an offshore investment bond for £150,000 and achieves a gain of £100,000, reduced to £40,000 after applying time apportionment relief.

-If they were paying basic rate 20% tax on other earnings, and were not yet a higher rate taxpayer, some of the split gain will be taxed at 20%, and only the balance over and above £50,270 will be taxed at 40%.
+If they were a basic-rate taxpayer paying income tax at 20% on their other earnings and were not yet a higher-rate taxpayer, some of the split gain would be taxed at 20%, and only the balance over and above £50,270 would be taxed at 40%.

 The outcome is that investors can significantly reduce their tax liability on a chargeable gain, particularly if the overall return would have tipped them into the additional rate tax bracket.